Survivors’ and Dependents’ Educational Assistance

 Can I get more help if I have a disability that prevents me from working toward my goals?

-We may prescribe special restorative training, if needed, to help you overcome or lessen the effects of a physical or mental disability so you can work toward your educational or training goal.
+We may approve special restorative training, if needed, to help you overcome or lessen the effects of a physical or mental disability so you can work toward your educational or training goal.
 Or we may approve special vocational training you may need due to a physical or mental disability.
 These special benefits won’t include medical or psychiatric care.

 How do I get these benefits?